amoilanen/WordTree/README.md

 13. Languages are also a reflection of the environment, then they should be similar even if they develop independently and are completely isolated

 14. Persons often match, he she it often have the same action conjugations

+15. Language develops most the means (or rather retains more advanced and nuanced features of the universal language) needed to describe the particular environment in which it is used.
+Other languages can still be used to describe the same environment but they will require more constructs and may be less expressive.

+16. Equivivalence of different texts.
+Texts can communicate the same information but in different forms, i.e. many ways to build a sentence in the abstract meta-language.
+Is there an even more abstract language in which there will be one and only one way to describe something?